sarphiv/sprinkle/README.md

-# WORK IN PROGRESS

 # sprinkle
-Shell script used to simplify deployment of python scripts to DTU's High Performance Computing Cluster.
+Sprinkle is used to simplify deployment of scripts to DTU's High Performance Computing Cluster.

-Automatically sets up miniconda, generates submission scripts with conda integration, submits jobs, and monitors jobs.
+Automatically sets up Miniconda, environments, submits jobs, manages jobs, and monitors jobs.

 # Installation